Branches

 Note that this only creates the new branch.
 To start adding commits

-to it, you need to select it with git checkout, and then
+to it, you need to move to it with git checkout, and then

 use the standard git add and git commit